“It doesn’t take a village to raise children, it takes a whole galaxy — friends, random acquaintances, complete strangers… even other children”Saga

 Alana (Hazel’s mother), comes from the technologically advanced planet Landfall whose people are winged humanoids, and Marko (Hazel’s father), is from Wreath, Landfall’s one and only satellite, whose people are horn-headed warriors who wield magic.

 Alana and Marko met on the planet Cleave, where he was held as a war prisoner and she was assigned to guard him.
-She helped him escape and ran with him twelve hours after meeting.
+She helped him escape and ran with him twelve hours after the meeting.

 At the beginning of the first comic issue, Alana gives birth to Hazel, while we learn that they are being pursued by both Landfallians and Wreathers, as she and Marko are both military deserters and Hazel is considered to be an abomination.